 October is, in general, a good month to visit Budapest, weather-wise.
 Afternoon highs average 61 degrees Fahrenheit (16 degrees Celsius) with average nighttime lows around 45 degrees Fahrenheit (7 degrees Celsius).
 Mild days like these are perfect for sightseeing in a walking city.
 Because October is a month of rapidly falling temperatures, expect both of these numbers to trend downward as the month goes on and be higher in early October.
 There are also likely significant deviations from these averages as a result of fall cold fronts.
 October is relatively sunny, although the chances of rain are on the rise.
 But all in all, you'll still have plenty of chances to sit outside at the cafes, especially in early October.

 What to Pack

-A cashmere wrap is great for evenings out at restaurants or cultural events.
-As always in Europe, you'll need comfy walking shoes.
+Dressing in layers is key to being comfortable and prepared for the changing weather in Budapest during October.
+Good bets are jeans, long-sleeved cotton blouses or shirts, a medium-weight cotton sweater or two, and a lightweight jacket like denim or heavier sweater or poncho.
+If you are going toward the end of October, a leather jacket could be switched out for a lightweight one.
+A short trench coat with a hood is a useful alternative and if it rains, a cashmere wrap is great for evenings out at restaurants or cultural events.
+As always in Europe, you'll need comfortable walking shoes.
 Ankle boots are the perfect choice in October and work with jeans or a more dressed-up outfit.
 If it gets really chilly, buy yourself a splendid scarf that adds warmth; a piece of clothing from a place you've visited is one of the best souvenirs ever.

 Holidays and Events